-The archives includes resources pertaining to the University of Minnesota Duluth.
+The Archives and Special Collections include resources pertaining to the University of Minnesota Duluth.
 Special Collections include the NE Minnesota Historical Center Collections, Ramseyer Northern Bible Society Collection, and more.

 Our Best Seller collection contains popular fiction and nonfiction from current bestseller lists.